Major Code BA1935

 Students will receive a degree of Bachelor of Arts from the Honors Tutorial College.
 To earn a bachelor’s degree in the Honors Tutorial College, a student must fulfill all the academic requirements of the program of study, maintain a 3.5 GPA (grade point average) in the courses that are required by the program of study, and have at least a 3.5 overall GPA.

-Tutorials for the first year are based on the three art history survey classes AH 2110, AH 2120, and AH 2130.
-HTC Art History students will cover the material in those three courses in addition to exploring themes and issues in the visual arts that reflect their specific interests.
-If appropriate, the student will also audit the large lecture survey classes.
+Tutorials for the first year are based on the art history survey classes AH 2110 and AH 2130.
+HTC Art History students will cover the material in those courses in addition to exploring themes and issues in the visual arts that reflect their specific interests.
 The second and third year tutorials are based on the student’s individual interests and should be designed with the idea of working towards the HTC thesis.
 The tutorial during the spring year of the junior year should be done with the thesis advisor and should be geared towards putting together a proposal and a bibliography for the thesis.
 The final year is devoted to the thesis project, with the student working closely with her or his thesis advisor and DOS.

 Applicants are selected on the basis of superior academic ability and the potential for self-motivated study and research.
-A high school rank in the upper 10%, high scores on standardized tests (a minimum of 30 on the ACT or 1300 on the SAT), and a personal interview with the director of studies of the art history program are all required for entry as a freshman.
+Applicants typically are required to submit additional essays, and an interview with the director of studies is required for admission.
+More information, including materials and deadlines, is available at www.ohio.edu/honors/tutorial-programs/apply.
 This is a four-year program, but we will consider the applications of Ohio University freshmen and sophomore students.
+The deadline for transfer applications is November 15th.

 Change of Program Policy